 What kind of cake is a kings cake?

-While it’s called a cake, the recipe is made from a yeast dough, flavored with cinnamon, nutmeg and orange or lemon.
-The finished product is similar to a brioche bread.
+While it’s called a cake, the recipe is made from a yeast dough, traditionally flavored with cinnamon, nutmeg and orange or lemon.
+King’s Cake can best be described as the combination of a coffee cake and a cinnamon roll.
+Sometimes the cake is filled with cream cheese or fruit filling.
+The finished product and texture is similar to a brioche bread.
 You finish the king cake off with icing and sprinkles.
 The green, purple and yellow sprinkles on top symbolize faith, justice and power.

 Yes!
 Now, for legal reasons I have to offer a disclaimer here—DO NOT, UNDER ANY CIRCUMSTANCES, BAKE AN ACTUAL BABY INTO YOUR KINGS CAKE RECIPE!
 Are we clear on that?
 Baking a small plastic baby into your king cake is tradition.
 If you don’t have a toy baby available, you can substitute a bean or a coin.
 No matter what you use, just make sure you clean it first.